HiradFakouri/filter-webGUI/ReadMe.md

-# Filter Web GUI Application 🎨
+# Filter Web GUI 🎨

 ## Overview
 Welcome to **Filter Web GUI**, a sleek and powerful web-based interface for creating, managing, and applying image filters with ease.
 Whether you're a developer, designer, or hobbyist, this application lets you explore creative possibilities while demonstrating the intersection of user-friendly design and advanced functionality.